TGDivy/TGDivy/README.md

 ## 💬🌞

-> Sadness is but a wall between two gardens. ~ Kahlil Gibran
+> Success seems to be connected to action.
+Successful people keep moving.
+They make mistakes, but they don't quit. ~ Conrad Hilton

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )